Štefan Harabin: 2019 Slovak presidential campaign

 Harabin ran as a non-partisan candidate in the 2019 Slovak presidential election.
 While nominally independent, he was endorsed by the extraparliamentary Christian Democracy – Life and Prosperity party.
 He ran on a platform of "traditional Slovak culture based on Christianity and family, formed by a man–father and woman–mother" and rejecting "gender ideology".

 During the campaign he accused Muslim migrants of "killing and raping European women in Germany and France" and claimed his opponents wanted to destroy Slovak culture.
 He also condemned NATO, European Union institutions as well as homosexuals.
-According to Globsec, Harabin was the most favoured candidate by "pro-Kremlin disinformation channels" on Facebook, receiving 174 positive and no negative posts.

 Harabin finished third, winning 14.3% of votes.

+2024 Slovak presidential campaign

+Harabin ran as a candidate in the 2024 Slovak presidential election.

+Harabin stated that if he become the Slovak president, his first international journey would be to Russia, instead of the traditional visit to neighbour the Czech Republic, because of their support for "fascist" Ukraine in the 2022 Russian invasion.

+He again finished third, getting 11,7% of votes (turnout: 51.9%).

 Arrest

 On 16 May 2022, Harabin was arrested by the Slovak police in connection to "approval of Russia's attack on Ukraine".